determined-ai/determined/docs/setup-cluster/deploy-cluster/on-prem/options/wsl.rst

    powershell.exe /c start http://$WSLIP:8080/det/clusters

-Determined internally makes use of `Fluent Bit <https://fluentbit.io>`__.
-The agent uses the ``fluent/fluent-bit:1.9.3`` Docker image at runtime.
-It will attempt to pull the image automatically.
-If the agent machines in the cluster are not able to connect to Docker Hub, you must manually place the image onto the agent machines in the cluster before Determined can run.
-To specify a different image to use for running Fluent Bit (generally to make use of a custom Docker registry---the image should not normally need to be changed otherwise), use the agent's ``--fluent-logging-image`` command-line option or ``fluent_logging_image`` config file option.

 To ensure proper GPU access for the agent container, use the ``--gpus`` flag to specify the GPUs.
 Failure to include this flag will result in the agent not having access to any GPUs.
 For example: